A colorectal polyp is a growth on the lining of the colon or rectum.

-Polyps bigger than 1 centimeter have a greater cancer risk than polyps under 1 centimeter.
+Polyps bigger than 1 centimeter have a higher cancer risk than polyps smaller than 1 centimeter.
 Risk factors include:

 Polyps may also be linked to some inherited disorders, including:

 The health care provider will perform a physical exam.
-A large polyp may be felt during during a rectal exam.
+A large polyp may be felt during a rectal exam.

 Most polyps are found with the following tests: